HarryNguyen-Analytics/fmcg-sales-analysis/README.md

 ## Tools

 - Google BigQuery
-- GoogleSQL
-- GitHub

-SQL techniques used include:
+- SQL techniques used include:

 - Aggregation with `SUM`, `AVG`, `COUNT` and `COUNT(DISTINCT)`
 - Conditional aggregation with `CASE WHEN`